justin-torok/MISS-Pipeline/README.md

     - ***Inputs***:
         - **method**: character array indicating which subset selection method to use
         - **ngen_param**: scalar indicating the cutoff for gene inclusion
-        - **typeinds** (required only for method = "DBSCAN"): numeric array of indices indicating which cell types to plot, with the indices corresponding to the order of cell types in `Preset_Inputs.mat\classkey`
+        - **typeinds** (required only for method = "DBSCAN"): numeric array of indices indicating which cell types to plot, with the indices corresponding to the order of cell types in `PresetInputs.mat\classkey`
         - savenclose (default "0"): logical flag that, when true, saves axial, coronal, sagittal, and/or custom views as low-compression .tiff files and then closes the MATLAB figure
         - directory (default "[cd filesep 'MatFiles']"): character array indicating the file path of the MatFiles folder
     - ***Outputs***: